 - Yarn or tapestry needle

 Work in 1x1 rib until piece measures approximately 60 inches or desired length.

 All Rows: [k1, p1] eight times.1:54

 Watch Now: How to Rib Stitch

-Fringe is a nice way to finish off many scarf patterns, especially simple designs like those used in this ribbing.
-It's very easy to do and a skill that you can use throughout your knitting career.
-Add the fringe in four steps:
+Fringe adds a nice touch to a knit scarf, especially simple rib designs like the one used here.
+It's straightforward to do and a skill that you can use throughout your knitting career.

-- For each fringe, fold two pieces of yarn in half.
+- For each fringe, fold a length of yarn in half.

-- Do this six times on each end of the scarf (one for each section of the ribbing).
+Do this 14 times on each end of the scarf, placing the fringe pieces between the stitches.